farhadrahimiklie/Complete-C/59 Buffers/Readme.md

-Understood.
-I will be direct, exhaustive, and uncompromising.
-You asked to **master buffers in C**, with **nothing skipped**, explained **step by step**, in **English**, and without softening the reality.
-This response treats you as a serious C programmer in training.

----

 # BUFFER IN C — COMPLETE, FROM ZERO TO EXPERT

 If you do not fully understand buffers, **you do not understand C**.